-- There are between 4-6 guards on duty at the entrance and exit of each of the - 7. first three levels, The supply level also has a liberal sprinkling of guards dur- - Not ing the day.
-Both entrances to this level will be barred at night and six carefully allotted periods.
-All incoming and outgoing movements and supplies are carefully regulated; as little is left to chance as possible.
+1-2 There are between 4-6 guards on duty at the entrance and exit of each of the

+- first three levels.
+The supply level also has a liberal sprinkling of guards dur-1. - At ing the day.
+Both entrances to this level will be barred at night and six guards are posted at each.